codereport/codereport.github.io/_pages/about.md

 permalink: /about/
 ---

-The code report is focues on programming languages, algorithms and other software related topics.
+The code report focuses on programming languages, algorithms and other software related topics.

 **About Conor (aka code_report)**